Brakes

 DAQ (Data Acquisition)

-Lead — Chris House, Freshman Computer Engineering Student
+Lead — Chris House, 4th year Computer Engineering Major

 Drivetrain